CEN3031-Group8e/ImprintGenius/README.md

 ## Additional feature details

-Separate logos can be uploaded for apparel and promo items The quantity indicates missing quantity and excess quantity based on package details given by the client.
+Separate logos can be uploaded for apparel and promo items.

+The quantity indicates missing quantity and excess quantity based on package details given by the client.

 Submit button on customizer is enabled only when all package details are filled in by the customer.

 ## Packages and code sources used

 Email.js

 Bootstrap

 Bootsnipp - https://bootsnipp.com/snippets/DOXy4

 ## Identified bugs